· Order in Council / Proclamation of Public Safety and Emergency Services Statutes Amendment Act, 2025 · enacted

 What changed

-- The Lieutenant Governor in Council issued a Proclamation bringing section 4 of the Public Safety and Emergency Services Statutes Amendment Act, 2025, into force.
+- Section 4 of the Public Safety and Emergency Services Statutes Amendment Act, 2025, is proclaimed into force on September 1, 2025.

-- Section 2(1) of the Government Emergency Management Regulation is amended to add clause (m), which defines a 'co-ordinating agency' role for reviewing government emergency preparedness and response, acting at the direction of the Minister.
+- The Government Emergency Management Regulation is amended to define a 'co-ordinating agency' for reviewing government emergency preparedness and response, operating under ministerial direction.

-- The Local Authority Emergency Management Regulation is set to expire on May 31, 2030, requiring a review for its ongoing relevancy and necessity.
+- The Government Emergency Management Regulation is set to expire on May 31, 2030, requiring a review for ongoing relevancy.

 Why it matters

-- The proclamation of a section of an Act introduces new statutory provisions, altering the legal framework governing public safety and emergency services.
+- The proclamation of Section 4 introduces new statutory provisions, altering the legal framework for public safety and emergency services and impacting government operations and public interactions from September 1, 2025.

-- Centralizes the authority for reviewing government emergency preparedness and response under the direct guidance of the Minister, potentially reducing the autonomy of other departments in such evaluations.
+- Centralizes authority for reviewing government emergency preparedness and response under ministerial direction, potentially reducing the autonomy of other departments in such evaluations.

-- Introduces a sunset clause for the entire regulation, mandating a future review and potential re-enactment by May 31, 2030, which impacts the long-term stability and governance of emergency management frameworks.
+- The sunset clause for the Government Emergency Management Regulation mandates a future review by May 31, 2030, impacting its long-term stability and governance.

-- The removal of explicit references to the Alberta Emergency Management Agency from several sections may alter the perceived or formal institutional relationship between local authorities and the agency within the regulation's framework.
+- The removal of explicit references to the Alberta Emergency Management Agency may alter the institutional relationship between local authorities and the agency, while the regulation's sunset clause ensures a mandatory review by May 31, 2030.

-- Expands the scope of the Provincial Offences Procedure Act to include offences under the Scrap Metal Dealers and Recyclers Identification Act, standardizing enforcement.
+- Expands the scope of the Provincial Offences Procedure Act to include offences under the Scrap Metal Dealers and Recyclers Identification Act, standardizing enforcement and introducing defined financial penalties for non-compliance.

 Rights affected